 Mulching is necessary for weed control and to keep the soil moisture of the raspberry plant.
 You can mulch about 4 inches of organic materials such as rice hulls, wheat straw, or pine bark.

-This also insulates the root from the deep winter frost, which is essential for it to propagate in next spring.
+This also insulates the root from the deep winter frost, which is essential for it to propagate in the next spring.

 You should replenish the much after each frost season to retain the efficiency of the mulch.
 It keeps the raspberry plant safe and ready to grow once the fall season is over.